ara-foundation/web/packages/p-hintjens/README.md

 URL: `@ara-web/p-hintjens?id=ObjectTraits.staticImplements#traits/traits/object-traits`.

 # Roadmap
-* Change ObjectURL: `obj://htme#div` -> `obj://div.htme#component`.
-* The object url `obj://astro#Welcome` -> `obj//Welcome.astro#id`

-* Create another decorator called @todo() allowing to print a todo in the logs using `Debug`.

-If element has the dynamic data, then pass in the body a qualifier.
+* If element has the dynamic data, then pass in the body a qualifier.

-if you have a dynamic data in the link, for example: html://div#container/img#background?src=[0]&alty=""&fetchpriority="high" then, it also means, the page will run the Module().executeExpression() in the component's class.
+* If you have a dynamic data in the link, for example: html://div#container/img#background?src=[0]&alty=""&fetchpriority="high" then, it also means, the page will run the Module().executeExpression() in the component's class.

-Some elements might have expressions.
-That generates the elements.
-The most common way is the loop. the [] marks the component.module.expression:// html:ul/[0]